openSUSE/trollolo/man/trollolo.1.md

 so that Trollolo can process it as a Scrum board.

-It expects a list `Sprint Backlog` with open items, a list `Doing` with items in progress, and a list `Done Sprint X` with done items, where `X` is the number of the sprint.
-For burndown data calculation the list with the highest number is taken.
+It expects a list `Sprint Backlog` with open items, a list `Doing` with items in progress, and a list with a name starting with `Done`.
+If there are multiple lists starting with `Done` the first one is taken.

+Other names of columns with work in progress can be set in the YAML file in the `meta` section as an array of column names under the key `not_done_columns`.

 On work item cards the tool takes a bracketed number as suffix as size of the item in story points.
 E.g. a card with the title `(3) Build magic tool` would